Jira Github Integration: How-to Guide and Best Practices

 How does Jira work with GitHub?

-What this means in practical terms is when you’re using GitHub with Jira, you can easily connect code changes, pull requests, and branches to Jira issues, leaving a more detailed trail of info for people looking at an issue.
+What this means in practical terms is when you’re using GitHub with Jira, you can easily connect code changes, pull requests, and branches to Jira issues, leaving a more detailed trail of info for people looking at a Jira issue.
+More visibility into your GitHub commits allows project managers using Jira to track progress more closely and creates an environment of accountability and learning.

 Connect GitHub to Jira – why?